mikartisan/react-ghibli-ai/README.md

 Transform your photos into stunning Studio Ghibli-style artwork with AI!
 This fullstack application blends the magic of Hayao Miyazaki's world with modern web technologies.

+⚠️ Note: This project uses free APIs, so it may stop working at any time due to rate limits or service availability.

 ✨ **[Live Demo](#)** *(Coming Soon)*

 ![App Preview](screentshots/preview.png)